Birth Doula Training Rooted in Community

 • Guest instructors with experience as birth workers and educators

-Limited equity seats are available at half price to support access for those with financial need.
+Limited equity seats are available at a discount to support access for those with financial need.

 Training Dates & Location